Brooklyn Heights: Architecture and places of interest

 The Center for Brooklyn History (formerly the Brooklyn Historical Society), 128 Pierrepont Street on the corner of Clinton Street, founded by Henry Pierrepont in 1863 as the "Long Island Historical Society".
 The building was constructed in 1878–81 and was designed by George B. Post.

-Brooklyn Heights was the first neighborhood protected by the 1965 Landmarks Preservation Law of New York City.
-The neighborhood is largely composed of blocks of picturesque rowhouses and a few mansions.
+Brooklyn Heights is largely composed of blocks of picturesque rowhouses and a few mansions.
 A great range of architectural styles is represented, including Greek Revival, Italianate, Second Empire, Victorian Gothic, Romanesque, Neo-Grec, and Classical Revival, as well as a few 2/1/2-story late Federal houses from the early 19th century in the northern part of the neighborhood.
 Some houses were constructed of brick, but the dominant building material was brownstone or "Jersey freestone", a reddish-brown stone from Passaic County, New Jersey.

 A typical brownstone rowhouse was three or four stories tall, with the main floor above the street level and reached by stairs, referred to as a "stoop", a word derived from Dutch.
 The basement is typically a half-flight down from the street, and was used as the work area for servants, including the kitchen.
 The first floor would be the location of the public rooms, bedrooms were on the second floor, and servants' quarters were on the top floor.
 The rear of the lot would feature a private garden.
 Aside from rowhouses, a number of houses, particularly along Pierrepont Street and Pierrepont Place, are authentic mansions.